 Think of a rock garden less as a collection of stones and more as a complete landscape where rocks are the bones.
 Unlike a traditional flower bed, the rocks for garden design are the main event, with plants chosen specifically to complement them.

 This approach works because it solves real problems.
 Rocks create natural drainage, making them perfect for drought-tolerant plants that save on water.
 They stop erosion on hillsides.
 Most importantly, they provide a strong, permanent structure that looks good all year.
-A project of this nature can be elevated with the help of experienced Las Vegas landscapers who can create a beautiful and functional result.
+Cacti Landscapes designs and installs rock gardens across Las Vegas and Henderson that’s built for the desert, not against it.

 Inspiring Rock Garden Ideas and Styles